elizabrock/NSS-Syllabus-Cohort-3/README.md

 ## Topics

 Some of these topics, especially those in basic Computer Science and Software Engineering, will be covered in-depth.
-The rest of the topics will be covered in-breadth, with the goal if enabling students to learn more on their own.
+The rest of the topics will be covered in-breadth, with the goal of enabling students to learn more on their own.

 ### Computer Science